tmiddlehurst/music-project/walkthrough.md

 * saveUnitiliazed - should new sessions be saved even if they're empty
 * secret - the key to use for encrypting our session data.
 Like a password

 If you refresh your page you'll see the log in the terminal but you'll also see that we have a new cookie in the browser called ``connect.sid``.
-This is how the browser tells the server which session belongs to it.
+This is how the browser tells cthe server which session belongs to it.

 You can store pretty much any json object ( minus the methods ) in the session.
 It doesn't just have to be simple numbers.
 So sessions are great for storing information about the logged in user.